oerg866/win98-quickinstall/README.md

 **NO versions of Windows 95 are supported due to non-PNP device detection being part of the DOS-based installer stage.**

-# System requirements to use QuickInstall
+# System requirements to use a QuickInstall Image
   - i486-class CPU, at least a 486SX (but it will be very slow)
   - 24 MiB of memory
   - An IDE / SATA / SCSI controller supported by Linux

-# How to boot a QuickInstall image
+# How to boot a QuickInstall Image

 There are several provided methods to boot into Windows 98 QuickInstall:

 1. CD/DVD-ROM boot

-   The Windows 98 QuickInstall ISO image can be booted on any computer that supports floppy-emulation CD-ROM boot.
+   The Windows 9x QuickInstall ISO image can be booted on any computer that supports floppy-emulation CD-ROM boot.

    **Recommended if you have a PC that supports CD-ROM boot.**